misaelnieto/misaelnieto.github.io/content/posts/setup-debian-server-for-python-deployment.md

 ## Install subversion

-We will also need subversion from lenny-backports:
+We will also need subversion from `lenny-backports`:

 ```bash
 apt-get install -t lenny-backports subversion